Sony Corporation’s SWOT Analysis & Recommendations

 3. Imitability of some products

 The lack of dominant mobile devices is a major weakness in Sony’s business.
-The company’s devices are low performers in the market, compared to those from companies like Samsung and Apple (Read: SWOT Analysis of Apple, Inc.).
-Also, with increasing reliance on online services, Sony’s must solve the vulnerability of its databases and networks.
-This factor is a weakness because it is a concern for the business and its customers in terms of data security.
-Another one of Sony’s weaknesses is the imitability of some of its products.
-For example, competitors can imitate the company’s cameras and home theater equipment.
-In this aspect of the SWOT analysis of Sony Corporation, weaknesses pose significant barriers to growth.
+The company’s smartphones and tablets are low performers in the market, relative to other global consumer electronics companies, such as Apple and Samsung.
+Also, with increasing reliance on online services, Sony must address the potential vulnerability of its information technology assets, such as servers, databases, and networks.
+This factor is a weakness because it is a concern for the business and its customers, in terms of data security.
+Another one of the company’s weaknesses is the imitability of some of its products, such as consumer electronics.
+For example, competitors can imitate the qualities of the company’s cameras and home theater equipment.
+In this aspect of the SWOT analysis of Sony, weaknesses pose significant barriers to growth.
 Addressing these weaknesses can increase the company’s competitiveness and profitability.

 Sony has opportunities to further grow its business, as shown in this aspect of the SWOT analysis.
-Opportunities are external strategic factors that can boost business growth and profits.
-In this case, Sony has the following opportunities in the electronics, gaming, entertainment, and financial services markets:
+Opportunities are external strategic factors that can boost business growth and profits in the information technology, consumer electronics, gaming, and entertainment markets.
+In this case, the following factors are Sony’s opportunities:

 1. Further business diversification